Castro, Italy Travel Guide: Puglia’s Underrated Seaside Town

 Castro Marina is the heart of the action in summer and reverts to a sleepy fishing village in the cooler months.

-The small port overlooks a bay of limestone cliffs and gloriously clear sea in shades of green and blue.
+The small port overlooks a bay of limestone cliffs and a gloriously clear sea in shades of green and blue.

 Cliffs and city walls leading down to Castro port with boats docked on a sunny day, Castro, Italy